-Note 45 - Contingent Assets
+Note 46 - Contingent Assets

-The Council has a number of outstanding VAT claims lodged with Revenue and Customs in relation to overpaid output tax, the value of these claims amount to £5.480m.
-However as it is probable that these claims will be paid they have been reflected as a contingent asset.
+The Council has a number of outstanding VAT claims lodged with HM Revenue and Customs (HMRC) in relation to overpaid output tax, the value of these claims amounts to £4.750m.
+However HMRC has been successful in refuting these claims and there is now doubt about the probability of a successful conclusion for recovery of these claims.
+There is continuing litigation against HMRC and as the position has not yet been fully resolved, the Council has reflected its claims as a contingent asset pending a final decision by the courts.